 In the American experience, the first use of UWIEDs came in September 1776, when the patriot (or, in English eyes, terrorist) David Bushnell attempted to fix a limpet mine on Lord Howe's flagship HMS Eagle in the Hudson River.* Bushnell's attack was frustrated by bad luck and the "passive protection" of the ship's iron fittings.
 Fifteen months later, Bushnell used floating kegs of gun-powder fitted with contact-firing mechanisms against the British fleet above Philadelphia; four British sailors die trying to retrieve the kegs from the Dela-ware River—an early example of explosive ordnance disposal (EOD) against an unknown threat—but the fleet was unscathed.^ More than two centuries on, terrorists can use or threaten to use mines and UWIEDs for a variety of political, economic, or military ends, often with psy-chological effects foremost in mind.
 While small devices might have no more than nuisance value, as a way to exacerbate anxieties (Boston's reaction to "guer-rilla marketing" in early 2007 comes to mind), larger mines can be placed sur-reptitiously in channels and harbors to achieve spectacular effects—against, for example, the Staten Island Ferry, crammed with 2,500 commuters during an evening rush hour, or a cruise ship with four thousand vacationers and crew on board leaving Miami or Seattle.*The tragedy of hundreds of bodies floating in a port would intensify the psychological message about the true security of Amer-ica' s home waters.
 Mines can directly attack the nation's waterborne trade.
 More than 90 percent of American exports and imports by volume transits U.S. ports, and the efficient and safe movement to four foreign, coastal, and inland-waters trades is critical for America's globalized, just-in-time, and just-enough economy.
 The economic consequences of just a few mines in our ports could be catastrophic, as the two-week West Coast labor slowdown in the fall of 2002 implies—a $1.95 billion impact per day.
 According to a University of California at Berkeley analysis, the direct and indirect economic impacts of a twenty-day longshoremen's work ac-tion would cost the U.S. economy more than $50 billion (in 2002 dollars).
 'Even if no ships were sunk or damaged and no channels were blocked, explosions in a few key ports on East, Gulf, and West coasts and in the Saint Lawrence Seaway— clearly not an impossible feat, as September 11th tragically proved—would have a chilling effect on commercial shipping in terms of increased insurance costs and vessel lay days.
 The economic tremors would reverberate throughout the nation and to trading partners overseas.
 There could be serious military impacts, as well.
 Mines in critical waterways could slow the movement of military cargoes in crisis and conflict.
 During World War II, the port of Charleston, South Carolina, was closed for sixteen days by mines from German submarines.
 In all, U-boats managed to lay 327 mines from Halifax, Nova Scotia, to the Mississippi Delta, closing several ports for a to-tal of forty days and sinking or damaging eleven ships.
 Today, while mines might not be "showstoppers," they would certainly be "speed bumps"; just a few weap-ons in the approaches to the port of Savannah, Georgia; the Houston Ship Chan-nel; and one or two other waterways could hamper the military sealift that undergirds war plans.

+1AC Terrorism advantage (4)

 The UWIED will be nuclear – ease of use and record of success.